-Anyone selling, designing, delivering, or supporting Microsoft services in the M365, Azure, or Power Platform (I will call this Microsoft Cloud below) should consider studying for and obtaining the three ‘Fundamentals’ certifications from Microsoft.
+Fundamental Microsoft Cloud Certification for Professionals working with Azure; M365; Power Platform; or Security, Compliance, and Identity are available and recommended for anyone selling, designing, implementing, delivering, or supporting Microsoft services in the M365, Azure, or Power Platform (I will call this Microsoft Cloud below) should consider studying for and obtaining the four ‘Fundamentals’ certifications from Microsoft.

-Although these ‘Fundamental’ certifications include some technical content, it is mostly at the “100” level, and these certifications are achievable for non-technical personnel.
+Although these fundamental Microsoft Cloud Certifications include some technical content, it is mostly at the beginner level, and these certifications are achievable for non-technical personnel.
 Importantly, they will help you identify, describe, or explain the services includes in the Microsoft Cloud (take a look at the “Skills measured” listing for each of these certifications and you will see those are the most common words used to describe the requirements).
 This emphasis on understanding more than technical detail means that sales, business, and even technically oriented professionals can all benefit from the knowledge gained in the process of obtaining these certifications.

-The process of obtaining these certifications should give you a broad understanding of the capabilities of the Microsoft Cloud and will help you to integrate with or recommend additional services as you encounter business requirements.
+The process of obtaining these fundamental Microsoft Cloud Certifications should give you a broad understanding of the capabilities of the Microsoft Cloud and will help you to integrate with or recommend additional services as you encounter business requirements.
 The endeavor may fill in gaps in your knowledge that naturally develop as you focus your efforts on a particular part of these services in the normal course of delivering projects and meeting business requirements.
 Having a broad, reasonably up-to-date, and accurate (things change fast and we can forget more than we know) knowledge of the capabilities of the Microsoft cloud will benefit you and your customers or business.
+Also, these are a great way to start your preparation for more advanced certifications and make sure you are not starting out with any significant knowledge gaps.

 My recommendation would be to work on these in this order: